IFGA26 Categories > Climate Change

 What this includes

-• Input that shaped climate-related design or planning decisions
+• Input shaping environmental design or interventions

-• Contributions influencing sustainability strategies within a project
+• Contributions influencing sustainability strategies or approaches

-If your work spans multiple areas, choose the category that best reflects what changed.
+If your work spans multiple areas, choose the category that best represents what was shaped.
+If it fits within two categories, submit each application separately as an original entry

 Examples of strong submissions

-These illustrate how children and young people have influenced outcomes — not just taken part.
+These illustrate how children and young people have shaped environmental responses in relation to place.

 Eligibility